plumbers-under-sink_westmountmag

 ‘Minor repairs such as changing light bulbs would not be the responsibility of the landlord…’

-It should also be noted that if the unit includes appliances and it is not stated in the lease that the tenant is responsible for these appliances, should the appliances break down, the landlord can be responsible for repairing or replacing the faulty appliances.
+It should also be noted that if, in the lease, the unit includes appliances and it is not stated in the lease that the tenant is responsible for these appliances, should the appliances break down, and not due to the tenant, the landlord can be responsible for repairing or replacing the faulty appliances.

 6. Maintain the form of the unit